 This course provides a survey of Western art music of the nineteenth century.
 Selected compositions and composers are examined in detail, with reference to relevant socio-cultural and historical contexts.
-PREREQUISITE: Music 223 3 hours credit

 This course is a continuation of Music 132.
 PREREQUISITE: Music 132 3 hours credit